No time to read this now?

 Using a high-risk payment processor is another option.
 The processing fees will be slightly higher than a regular processor and the holding term longer, but it’s a perfect solution for CBD payments online.

-The C* Word have partnered with iPayTotal.
-A UK based payment processing provider which allow companies to sell products containing CBD, online.
-Dedicated to providing online payment facilities to markets which are typically seen as high risk, iPayTotal can facilitate secure payment processing for CBD companies quickly and easily.
-Using their automated merchant on-boarding applicants are guided through the application process, too.
+The C* Word have partnered with Zotto.
+A merchant bank and payment processing provider which allow companies to sell products containing CBD, online.
+Dedicated to providing online payment facilities to markets which are typically seen as high risk, Zotto can facilitate secure payment processing for CBD companies quickly and easily.
+Using their automated merchant on-boarding applicants are guided through the application process, too, you can be up and running in 24 hours!
+You can apply right here!

-With a range of options available, you can choose from a start-up merchant solution, a subscription-based account or even an offshore merchant account when you use iPayTotal payment processing services.
-For retailers who want to offer CBD payment processing online, companies like iPayTotal are making it possible.
+With a range of options available, you can choose from a start-up merchant solution, a subscription-based account or even an offshore merchant account when you use Zotto payment processing services.
+For retailers who want to offer CBD payment processing online, companies like Zotto are making it possible.

 Another option for online payments for CBD is Go Cardless.
 Often used to facilitate recurring payments, they also offer a one-time direct debit option.
 This enables customers to make a one-off purchase and CBD products aren't currently prohibited.